Pachysphinx modesta: Distribution

 It ranges from the southern United States up and throughout Canada.

 Biology

-Adults are on wing from mid-June to mid-July in Canada.
-In the northern part of the range, there is one generation with adults on wing from may to July.
-Farther south, there might be two generations per year.
+Adults are on the wing from mid-June to mid-July in Canada.
+In the northern part of the range, there is a single generation, with adults active from May to July.
+Further south, there may be two generations per year.

-The larvae feed on poplar, willow and cottonwood species.
+The larvae feed on species of poplar, willow, and cottonwood.